370 Shelburne Road, South Burlington 802-865-8383

 The dumplings had a thin skin that may have been purchased ready made.
 The filling was juicy and gingery, but otherwise not terribly strong on flavor.
 Soy-ginger dipping sauce enhanced the dish, as did the aforementioned carrot and daikon slaw.

 Another special was called "chicken sauté."
 This turned out to be Thai satay, just without the skewers.
 The chicken was moist, with an authentic curried marinade.
-Rather than
+Rather than dipping sauce, the meat was topped with blobs of chunky peanut butter.

 I'm pretty sure no ingredients were added to dilute or further flavor the peanut butter.
 In small doses this was fine, but that meant discarding most of each blob.